 The photographs are taken with a 4x5-format sheet film camera - final prints are 30 x 24 inches.

-The exhibit is part of 150 Years and Counting, the sesquicentennial celebration of Tompkins County Public Library.
-The show runs until June 30, 2014 at the Library, on Green Street in Ithaca, NY.
+The exhibit was part of 150 Years and Counting, the sesquicentennial celebration of Tompkins County Public Library.

 Talk Tompkins is supported in part by an Artist in Community Decentralization grant from the New York State Council on the Arts, administered by the Community Arts Council of Tompkins County.
 The installation at TCPL is made possible by a grant from the Gannett Foundation.